 You also have the Citi Prestige Card

-Just over a week ago huge changes were made to the Citi Prestige Card.
+At the beginning of the year huge changes were made to the Citi Prestige Card.
 The card now offers 5x points on dining and airfare purchases.
 That card earns Citi ThankYou points, and personally I value Chase Ultimate Rewards points and Citi ThankYou points roughly equally (about 1.7 cents each).

 So at this point I’m no longer using the Sapphire Reserve for my dining and airfare purchases.
 At this point my Sapphire Reserve spend is limited to non-airfare travel purchases.